thaliaarchi/tty37-docs/tty37.md

   several teleprinters: Teletype models 28, 33, 35, and 37; DECwriter I, II, and
   III; and Siemens T100 (from email correspondence).
 The Model 37 and a BLIT video terminal are connected to the 3B2/1000-70.
-The Model 33s are used on the PDP-7, which runs UNICS V0 with an emulated RM09 connected to the I/O bus, and the Altair 8800.
+The Model 33s are used on the [PDP-7A from Boeing](https://icm.museum/blog/?p=352), which runs UNICS V0 with an emulated RM09 connected to the I/O bus, and the Altair 8800.
 The Model 28 is connected to a current loop and runs a news feed at 45.5 baud.
 Many of the LCM machines ended up at the ICM [[1](https://mastodon.sdf.org/@icm/114870833408291217), [2](https://news.ycombinator.com/item?id=41275780)].
 - The [Connections Museum Seattle](https://www.telcomhistory.org/ConnectionsSeattle.html)
   [[Wikipedia](https://en.wikipedia.org/wiki/Connections_Museum)] has a Teletype